0

 As you finish up school, treat every practice client and every treatment like a real-life professional situation.
 Even when you practice and work on friends and family, be a pro about it.
 This is important for three reasons: it’s good practice for you to get your routines and scripts smooth, it helps your friends and family see and respect you as a professional, and consistent professional behavior is the foundation for a great reputation.

-Being super professional with your practice clients not only impresses them in the short term, but also impacts how they’ll think of you after you graduate.
+Being super professional with your massage therapy clients not only impresses them in the short term, but also impacts how they’ll think of you after you graduate.
 But what does it mean to show professionalism?
 What does this actually look like in practice?

 • Show up on time.